 Certain military roles utilize similar skills and knowledge as those of recreation workers in the civilian job market.
 For example:

-- Navy roles include teaching and education.
+- U.S. Navy roles include teaching and education.